 Welcome to Week 1 of Managing my investments.
-Martin Upton, Director of the True Potential Centre for the Public Understanding of Finance, based at The Open University Business School, presents a summary of the subjects and issues that will be explored during the next six weeks.
+Martin Upton of the Centre for the Public Understanding of Finance at the Open University Business School, presents a summary of the subjects and issues that will be explored during the next six weeks.
 Martin is a specialist in personal and corporate finance, and will guide you through this free course.

 In examining these subjects, you look closely at recent trends in interest rates and share prices and the specific factors that have recently impacted on their levels.